Simstrumentation/Air-Manager/Instruments/Cessena_Citation_CJ4/CJ4-AutoPilot_Panel/README.md

     - Changed how acceleration was implemented
 - **v2.5** 12-5-22 SIMSTRUMENTATION
     - Updated code to reflect AAU1 being released in 2023Q1
+- **v2.6** 02-19-2023 SIMSTRUMENTATION
+    - Added PIT Pitch change using VS Dial when not in VS mode

 ## Left To Do:
   - N/A